 How program participants claim support in each of the programs:

 A6: USAC is an independent, not-for-profit corporation designated by the FCC as the administrator of the universal service fund.

 A7: USAC's mission is to collect and distribute universal service funds.
 USAC administers the four universal service programs in accordance with the FCC's rules, orders, and directives.
 USAC does not set or advocate policy.
 USAC works to protect the integrity of universal service, promote compliance among program participants, and provide information about universal service to Congress, the FCC, program audiences, and the general public.
 In all of these tasks, USAC strives to provide efficient, responsible stewardship of the programs; a key national asset in making important telecommunications services and broadband access available to consumers, health care providers, schools, and libraries throughout the United States.

-Since its creation in 1998 through December 2012, USAC has disbursed over $90 billion to support the goals of universal service and to help keep Americans connected.
+Since its creation in 1998 through December 2014, USAC has disbursed over $106 billion to support the goals of universal service and to help keep Americans connected.
 USAC performs a wide range of complex, large-scale operations.
-See highlights for 2012 on the USAC Fast Facts and Annual Reports pages.
+See highlights for 2014 on the Annual Reports pages.

 NOTE: USAC is the neutral administrator of the universal service programs.
 USAC may not make policy, interpret unclear provisions of the statute or rules, interpret the intent of Congress, or advocate policy positions before the FCC or its staff, but may advocate positions on administrative issues related to universal service programs.

-A11: You can view annual reports, brochures, glossaries of terms, newsletters, tip sheets and other materials about the four universal service programs in the "About USAC" section of our website under Publications.
+A10: You can view annual reports, brochures, glossaries of terms, newsletters, tip sheets and other materials about the four universal service programs in the "About USAC" section of our website under "Publications."